Community Edition | Enterprise Edition

 Using swirl.py

 For normal operations, use swirl.py to start, stop, or restart services.
-This script is located in the SWIRL installation directory (next to manage.py).
+The script is located in the SWIRL installation directory (next to manage.py).

 python swirl.py start